yusuf8ahmed/yusuf8ahmed/README.md

   </a>
 </p>

+- 💼 Got any internships?
+Hire me!

-- 🔭 I’m currently working on my creating a stock trading interface and a SaaS business
+- 🔭 I’m currently working on creating a stock trading interface and a SaaS business

 - 🌱 I’m currently learning Python, SQL & much more